enfogroup/aws-cdk-compliance/README.md

 Tagging and resource standards using the CDK.

 This package is tied to Enfo and its customers.
-Enfo is a [Manager Service Provider](https://aws.amazon.com/partners/programs/msp/) for AWS.
+Enfo is a [Managed Service Provider](https://aws.amazon.com/partners/programs/msp/) for AWS.
 You can of course use the package without being a customer, but the tagging parts might have no effect depending on your AWS organization setup.

 ## Installation